Clarifying Your Aspirations

 In some locations, laws can irrefutably dictate what happens to your assets if you do not have a will.
 A bequest ensures that after your death your wishes are clear, and we’d be happy to discuss your giving intentions in that regard.

-As you think about your legacy gift to Shambhala, you may want to consider leaving a bequest to multiple entities – to the Lineage and the Sakyong Potrang, your local Centre or Group, a Land Centre or Centres that are close to your heart – and of course, any other Shambhala entities that are important to you.
+As you think about your legacy gift to Shambhala, you may want to consider leaving a bequest to multiple entities – your local Centre or Group, a Land Centre or Centres that are close to your heart, and Shambhala USA, Shambhala Canada Society, or Shambhala Europe, depending on where you reside.
 In this way, your generosity can be shared on mandala-wide, regional, and local levels.

 The Development Director is your point of contact if you wish to make a bequest.
 She will listen to your questions, and guide you to the best person or people to speak with about your bequest wishes.